A good air purifier can really improve your quality of life and wellbeing.

 The same advice is true if you’re wondering, “Should I leave my air purifier on when I’m not home?” or “Is it ok to leave an air purifier on all night?”

 The answer for how long to run air purifier is 24 hours a day, 7 days per week if you want the most efficient use out of the unit.
-This is especially true if you want to get rid of odors.
-We talk in-depth about this in our guide on do air purifiers remove smells.
+This is especially true if you want to get rid of odors using an air purifier.

 If household odors are a concern, then running an air purifier can help get rid of the smells too.
 See our air purifier for odors page for reviews on the top products for this purpose.